makersacademy/bowling-challenge/problem/problem-breakdown.md

 Scorecard | captureFrame
 Scorecard | calculateTotalScore

-1. Check to see if previous frame scored a spare (add flag on spare frame)
+1. Check to see if previous frame scored a spare
-2. (if yes) Add first roll of current frame to bonusScore of previous frame.
+2. If previous frame scored a spare add first roll of current frame to bonusScore of previous frame.

 ------